 needs of each butterfly species.

-have been the wild flower meadow, the newly
+habitats have been the wild flower meadow,

-coppiced woodland areas and woodland margin
+the newly coppiced woodland areas and woodland

-growing a wide variety of single species
+the estate is growing a wide variety of

-wild flower types in specially prepared
+single species wild flower types in specially

-cultivated plots.
-The aim is to collect
+prepared cultivated plots.
+The aim is to

-seed from these plants in order to sow them
+collect seed from these plants in order

-around the Estate to provide laval food
+to sow them around the Estate to provide

-for some of our rarest butterflies.
+laval food for some of our rarest butterflies.